filerjs/filer/README.md

 * [idbfs.js](https://raw.github.com/js-platform/idbfs/develop/dist/idbfs.js)
 * [idbfs.min.js](https://raw.github.com/js-platform/idbfs/develop/dist/idbfs.min.js)

+### Contributing

+The best way to get started is to read through the `Getting Started` and `Example` sections before having a look through the open [issues](https://github.com/js-platform/idbfs/issues).
+Some of the issues are marked as `good first bug`, but feel free to contribute to any of the issues there, or open a new one if the thing you want to work on isn't there yet.

+Once you've done some hacking and you'd like to have your work merged, you'll need to make a pull request.
+If you're patch includes code, make sure to check that all the unit tests pass, including any new tests you wrote.
+Finally, make sure you add yourself to the AUTHORS file.

 ### Getting Started

 IDBFS is partly based on the `fs` module from node.js.
 The API is asynchronous and most methods require the caller to provide a callback function.
 Errors are passed to callbacks through the first parameter.

 To create a new file system or open an existing one, create a new `FileSystem` instance and pass the name of the file system.
 A new IndexedDB database is created for each file system.

+For additional documentation, check out the `API Reference` below and have a look through the unit tests for more concrete examples of how things work.

 #### Example